ISSOtm/Aevilia-GB/README.md

 - _aevilia.gbc_<br/>
   The game's ROM.
 Load it in your favorite emulator to play.<br/>
-  Except if it's VBA.<br/>
+  Except if it's VBA, You already know the A doesn't stand for 'accuracy'.<br/>
-  Then you must DIE.
 - _aevilia.sym_, _aevilia.map_<br/>
   Helper files for debugging.
 Not required if you just want to play the game.
 - _HUD.lua_<br/>